CPUs

 DDR DDR5-5600 (native)

-24 cores handle any multi-threaded workload — video editing, streaming, compiling
+24 cores handle any multi-threaded workload — video editing, 3D rendering, compiling, and streaming simultaneously

 LGA 1851 platform offers PCIe 5.0 for both GPU and NVMe

-250W maximum turbo power demands a quality 360mm AIO or high-end air cooler
+250W maximum turbo power demands a 360mm AIO or premium dual-tower air cooler

 Check Price on Amazon